rocky-linux/rocky-toolbox-images/README.md

 By default, Toolbox creates the container using an [OCI](https://www.opencontainers.org) image called `<ID>-toolbox:<VERSION-ID>`, where `<ID>` and `<VERSION-ID>` are taken from the host's /usr/lib/os-release.
 For example, the default image on a Rocky Linux 9 host would be rocky-toolbox:9.

-This default can be overridden by the `--image` option in toolbox create, but operating system distributors should provide an adequately configured default image to ensure a smooth user experience.
+This default can be overridden by the `--image` option in `toolbox create`, but operating system distributors should provide an adequately configured default image to ensure a smooth user experience.

 ## Image requirements